perezdanyer/cmssw/README.md

  - for each config file, a new condor config file is produced;
  - a DAGMAN file is also produced in order to submit the whole validation at once.

-In principle, the `validateAlignment` command is enough to run everything.
+In principle, the `validateAlignment` command is enough to submit everything.
 However, for local testing, one may want to make a dry run: all files will be produced, but the condor jobs will not be submitted;
 then one can just test locally any step, or modify any parameter before simply submitting the DAGMAN.